morfies/react-hybrid-demo/README.md

 # ssr demo

-This demo is a forked version of github react-ssr-example.
+The original demo starts from a forked version of github react-ssr-example.

 I am using this to test v18 ssr.
 V18 has stricter hydration content mis-match checking, for example, you can return an extra `div` from server html to see the error message.

-And test other things:
+With a single mismatch error, react will fallback to csr instead.

+Along the way, I am trying to test things out:

 - https://gist.github.com/gaearon/e7d97cdf38a2907924ea12e4ebdf3c85
-- Suspense will generate `<!--$-->` comment separator
+- Suspense will generate `<!--$-->` comment separator, if you are building your own render service such as `tree-walker` and want to compatible with v18, these need to pay attention.
-- v18 with new APIs has stricter hydration content match checking, can try to add an extra `div` layer from ssr html to see the error.
+- v18 with new APIs has stricter hydration content match checking
 - If using v18 still with old v17 APIs, the whole app actually just stays in v17 logic, no v18 features are introduced, including stricter checking or auto-batching etc.
 - CSR is v18 based and build the dist first, then we switch server to v17 and then build server only, then we start the server.
 This way we test if hydration compatable between versions.
   - v17 domServer doesn't support `Suspense`
+  - `renderToString` doesn't support Suspense boundary
+  - todo

 ## scripts